Electromechanics: Microelectromechanical systems (MEMS)

-Microelectromechanical systems (MEMS) have roots in the silicon revolution, which can be traced back to two important silicon semiconductor inventions from 1959: the monolithic integrated circuit (IC) chip by Robert Noyce at Fairchild Semiconductor, and the metal–oxide–semiconductor field-effect transistor (MOSFET) by Mohamed M. Atalla and Dawon Kahng at Bell Labs.
+Microelectromechanical systems (MEMS) have roots in the silicon revolution, which can be traced back to two important silicon semiconductor inventions from 1959: the monolithic integrated circuit (IC) chip by Robert Noyce at Fairchild Semiconductor, and the metal–oxide–semiconductor field-effect transistor (MOSFET) invented at Bell Labs between 1955 and 1960, after Frosch and Derick discovered and used surface passivation by silicon dioxide to create the first planar transistors, the first in which drain and source were adjacent at the same surface.
 MOSFET scaling, the miniaturisation of MOSFETs on IC chips, led to the miniaturisation of electronics (as predicted by Moore's law and Dennard scaling).
 This laid the foundations for the miniaturisation of mechanical systems, with the development of micromachining technology based on silicon semiconductor devices, as engineers began realizing that silicon chips and MOSFETs could interact and communicate with the surroundings and process things such as chemicals, motions and light.
 One of the first silicon pressure sensors was isotropically micromachined by Honeywell in 1962.

 An early example of a MEMS device is the resonant-gate transistor, an adaptation of the MOSFET, developed by Harvey C. Nathanson in 1965.
 During the 1970s to early 1980s, a number of MOSFET microsensors were developed for measuring physical, chemical, biological and environmental parameters.
 In the early 21st century, there has been research on nanoelectromechanical systems (NEMS).

 Modern practice

 Today, electromechanical processes are mainly used by power companies.
 All fuel based generators convert mechanical movement to electrical power.
 Some renewable energies such as wind and hydroelectric are powered by mechanical systems that also convert movement to electricity.

 In the last thirty years of the 20th century, equipment which would generally have used electromechanical devices became less expensive.
 This equipment became cheaper because it used more reliably integrated microcontroller circuits containing ultimately a few million transistors, and a program to carry out the same task through logic.
 With electromechanical components there were only moving parts, such as mechanical electric actuators.
 This more reliable logic has replaced most electromechanical devices, because any point in a system which must rely on mechanical movement for proper operation will inevitably have mechanical wear and eventually fail.
 Properly designed electronic circuits without moving parts will continue to operate correctly almost indefinitely and are used in most simple feedback control systems.
 Circuits without moving parts appear in a large number of items from traffic lights to washing machines.

-Another electromechanical device is Piezoelectric devices, but they do not use electromagnetic principles.
+Another electromechanical device is piezoelectric devices, but they do not use electromagnetic principles.
 Piezoelectric devices can create sound or vibration from an electrical signal or create an electrical signal from sound or mechanical vibration.